brhaka/ImageToASCII/README.md

 Since the program has no control over which font the ASCII art is being visualized, a whitespace is inserted after each character.
 E.g.: '@' becomes '@ '

+<sub>*Please have in mind that the larger your ASCII art is, the more detailed it can be.
+It will be also heavier.
+E.g.: 1 character = 1 byte, so a 384x216 ASCII art weights 82.944 bytes PLUS whitespaces between columns.*</sup>

 ## Installation

 [ImageToASCII](https://github.com/brhaka/ImageToASCII/releases/download/1.0/ImageToASCII) is the only file you need to run the program.